MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     - If you mark All, both open item and balance forward accounts are reconciled.

     - If you mark Open Item, the system checks that the balances for each aging period are correct.
-If they’re incorrect, the aging period amounts are recalculated.
+If they're incorrect, the aging period amounts are recalculated.

     - If you mark Balance Forward accounts, the system calculates the age of each document in the current aging period and verifies the balance of the current and non-current periods.